Albert Outler

-Albert Cook Outler (November 17, 1908 – September 1, 1989) was a 20th-century American Methodist historian, theologian, and pastor.
+Albert Cook Outler (November 17, 1908 – September 1, 1989) was an American Methodist historian, theologian, and pastor.
 He was a professor at Duke University, Yale University, and Southern Methodist University.
 He was a key figure in the 20th-century ecumenical movement.

 Biography

 Outler was born and raised in Georgia and was an ordained Methodist elder who served in several appointments.
 He graduated from Wofford College and received his Doctor of Philosophy degree from Yale University, teaching at both Yale and Duke University before beginning a long tenure at Southern Methodist University in Texas.
 He taught courses in Christian history, Christian theology, Christian doctrine, and Wesleyan studies.

-He was a delegate to Consultation on Church Union, served on the Faith & Order board of the World Council of Churches and was an official observer representing the Methodist at the Second Vatican Council.
+He was a delegate to Consultation on Church Union, served on the Faith & Order board of the World Council of Churches and was an official observer representing Methodists at the Second Vatican Council.
 He was a key figure in the 20th-century ecumenical movement.